vdice/spin-docs/content/v3/contributing-docs.md

 ### 7. Checking Web Pages

 The `bart check` command can be used to check the content.
 Simply pass in the content as a parameter.
-The developer documentation [uses shortcodes](/bartholomew/shortcodes), so always pass `--shortcodes ./shortcodes` as shown below:
+The documentation [uses shortcodes](https://developer.fermyon.com/bartholomew/shortcodes), so always pass `--shortcodes ./shortcodes` as shown below:

 <!-- @selectiveCpy -->